hiblaphp/async/README.md

 ## Combining with Promise Combinators

-`async()` returns a standard `Promise` so it composes naturally with all of `hiblaphp/promise`'s collection and concurrency methods:
+`async()` returns a standard `Promise` so it composes naturally with all of `hiblaphp/promise`'s collection and concurrency methods.

 ### Running tasks concurrently with `Promise::all()`
 ```php